 Only consider options that are licensed by the state regulatory agency for all center-based programs and family child care homes.

-View the school calendar, and learn about family activities, volunteer opportunities, and their visitor policy.
+View the school calendar and inquire about family activities, volunteer opportunities, and visitor policy.
 The program should have an open visitor policy for parents.
 Also make sure that the calendar itself works for your family—is the program year-round, or is it closed during certain weeks or months that you’ll need care?

 4. Daily schedule

-The program should follow the individual schedule of each baby, so that they eat when they’re hungry, sleep when they’re tired, and aren’t trapped in a bouncy seat the entire day.
+For babies, program should follow the individual schedule of each child, so that they eat when they’re hungry, sleep when they’re tired, and aren’t trapped in a seat the entire day.
 For toddlers and preschoolers, a more structured day with a predictable schedule and routine is best.

 5. Outdoor time

 How often do they take the children outside?
-Ideally, they go outside daily – even multiple times per day.
+Ideally, all children, even babies, go outside daily – even multiple times per day.

 6. Quality check